ClementDv/my-personal-website/README.md

 ### CloudFlare

-Redirect https://clementpoirier.fr to gitHub page
+Redirect https://clementpoirier.fr to GitHub page
 _____________

 Thank You.